 Joseph Cox told its publication to Vice that every time you open the app, it sends your data to Facebook.
 The data includes: your device model, network provider, time zone, your city and your unique device ID.
 Needless to say, all of this data can be used by advertisers to serve you targeted ads.

-Facebook's policy on the use of the software development kit (Software Kit or simply SDK) and pixel tracking is pretty clear: a website or app that uses it should explicitly state that your data is being shared with third parties.
-In addition, it should also have a block tracking.
-The Zoom app doesn't mention anything about all of this.
+Facebook's policy for using the Software Development Kit (or simply SDK) and pixel tracking is fairly straightforward: a website or application that uses it should explicitly state that your data is shared with third parties.
+In addition, it should have an option to exclude monitoring.
+The Zoom app says nothing about all of this.

 It may be very difficult to avoid Zoom right now, especially if your colleagues or clients use the service.